arthurkowskii/Atom/plan.md

 ---

 ## Audio guidelines
+- Defer audio implementation to the final phase (after core interactions).
-- Initialize audio on first user gesture.
+- When added, initialize audio on first user gesture.
 - Provide subtle hover/click/transition cues; keep levels consistent and unobtrusive.
-- If precise sync is required (e.g., timed beats), introduce a transport (Tone.js); otherwise keep the wrapper minimal.
-- Audio files will be given by users to use instead of tone.js in the end.
-But start with tone.js for bet
+- Use user-provided audio files placed in a dedicated folder to be created later (exact path TBD).

 ---